How the Term “LED wall” is Used in Aximmetry

 If you select a LED Wall X panel you can turn on/off the displaying of the frustum image individually.
 However, this option is only meaningful if you use a multi-machine configuration, see more info later.

 By default, the Fill rendering is performed from the perspective of the current camera position.
-In many cases, this is unwanted, because you want a still reflection environment independently of the motion of the camera.
+In many cases this is unwanted.
+Instead, you want the fill rendered from the perspective of the talent or a reflective object.
+This will produce more accurate lighting on the talent and accurate reflections that are independent of the motion of the camera.

 For that select the FILL panel and set the Use Fixed Position option.